Isotopes of curium

 Curium (_{96}Cm) is an artificial element with an atomic number of 96.
 Because it is an artificial element, a standard atomic weight cannot be given, and it has no stable isotopes.
 The first isotope synthesized was ^{242}Cm in 1944, which has 146 neutrons.

 There are 19 known radioisotopes ranging from ^{233}Cm to ^{251}Cm.
 There are also ten known nuclear isomers.
 The longest-lived isotope is ^{247}Cm, with half-life 15.6 million years – orders of magnitude longer than that of any known isotope beyond curium, and long enough to study as a possible extinct radionuclide that would be produced by the r-process.
+It is followed by ^{248}Cm, which has a half-life of 348,000 years.
 The longest-lived known isomer is ^{246m}Cm with a half-life of 1.12 seconds.